Bernard199/CIS-434-Software-Engineering-Project/Software Requirements Specification.md

   - This software is intended for individuals and small business to keep track of personal tasks and larger projects.

 #### 1.4 Major Constraints
   - The development of this software is constrained by limited resources, as it is a zero-profit, zero-funded project.
-The software must be developed using open-source or free tools, and it should be lightweight to
-    minimize hosting and infrastructure costs.
+The software must be developed using open-source or free tools.
+The software should be lightweight to minimize hosting and infrastructure costs.

 ---